 How to Schedule

 Skype testing is very much like face to face testing.
-Each child takes a turn at the computer completing their testing session with me.
+Each child takes a turn at the computer to complete their testing session with me.
 Then I go over those scores with you and email you the full scoring sheet and testing notes at the conclusion of your session.
-You can pay your testing fee through a paypal account or mail your check in advance (I'll hold your check until your testing appt).
+You can pay your testing fee through a paypal account.
 Let me know if you have questions.
-It's really very user friendly.
-I do most of my testing this way for families in 15 states and 4 other countries now.
+It's really very user friendly and convenient.